 Around the UK basking sharks are predominantly sighted around the southwest coast of England, west coast of Scotland and the Isle of Man, during the summer months utilising coastal and shelf habitats for foraging on dense patches of zooplankton associated with persistent fronts (Witt et al., 2012; Southall et al., 2005).
+Sightings on the east coast and the North Sea are rarer although they are recorded (Witt et al., 2012).
 Sightings tend to peak between May and September coinciding with a seasonal increase in zooplankton abundance (Witt et al., 2012).
 Basking sharks appear to prefer calanoid copepod zooplankton such as Calanus helgolandicus and C. finmarchicus (Sims & Merrett, 1997).